 With respect to patent licensing, a patent licence cannot be transferred to a third party unless ownership of the licensed item has been assigned and approved by the respective court.

 Many of the legal and regulatory reforms contemplated herein strongly convey the desire of the UAE to be at the forefront of medical care.
-The ultimate objective of the UAE (the Emirates of Abu Dhabi and Dubai in particular) to be able to manufacture or provide the medication and healthcare that rivals that of any country around the world.
-This also includes a renewed focus on research and development, and attracting qualified medical professionals and researchers.
+The ultimate objective of the UAE (the Emirates of Abu Dhabi and Dubai in particular) is to be able to manufacture or provide medication and healthcare that rivals that of any country around the world.
+This also includes a renewed focus on research and development and attracting qualified medical professionals and researchers.

 1 Melissa Murray is a partner and Surabhi Singhi is a senior associate at Bird & Bird (MEA) LLP.